gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     A sink is an output device.
 It is an active unit that consumes samples.

-    Sink runs a thread with its own event loop, peeks sample chunks from connected sink inputs, and mixes them.
+    Sink usually runs a thread with its own event loop, peeks sample chunks from connected sink inputs, and mixes them.
 It also implements clocking and maintains latency.
 The rest of the world usually communicates with a sink using messages.

     The typical sink represents an output sound device, e.g. headphones connected to a sound card line output or on a Bluetooth headset.
 PulseAudio automatically creates a sink for every detected output device.